tumic0/GPXSee/README.md

 # GPXSee
-GPXSee is a Qt-based application for visualizing and analyzing GPX, TCX, FIT and KML files.
+GPXSee is a Qt-based application for visualizing and analyzing GPX, TCX, FIT, IGC and KML files.

 * User-definable map sources.
 * Elevation, speed, heart rate, cadence, power and temperature graphs.